Clarice Cliff: The 1930s

 Clarice Cliff's fame and success in the 1930s are hard to fully appreciate now, but at that time there was no such thing as 'career women'.
 The publicity she received in the national press was unprecedented.
 Research by a PhD student into the contemporary press between 1928 and 1936 found "360 articles about Cliff and her work were published in the trade press, women's magazines, national and local newspapers."
 This was put into context when he pointed out that in the same period, Susie Cooper, another Staffordshire ceramicist and designer, had "fewer than 20 reviews, all bar one in the trade press".

-Despite all the publicity she received, Cliff was actually camera shy, and in most cases the images of her pottery were what dominated the women's magazine of the day.
+Despite all the publicity she received, Cliff was camera shy, and in most cases the images of her pottery were what dominated the women's magazine of the day.
 One picture which shows Cliff informally was taken when a South African stockist of her ware, from Werner Brothers, visited the factory on a buying trip.
 Cliff is seen with the 3-year-old daughter and wife of the stockist.
-After the visit Cliff sent the daughter a present of a miniature child's tea set painted in her Honolulu pattern.
+After the visit Cliff sent the daughter a present of a child's miniature tea set painted in her Honolulu pattern.

-In the mid 30s tastes changed and heavily modelled ware came into vogue.
+In the mid 30s tastes changed and heavily modeled ware came into vogue.
 The My Garden series issued from 1934 onwards led the way, with small flowers modelled as a handle or base on more rounded shapes.
 These were fully painted in bright colours – the body of the ware was covered in thin colour washes – 'Verdant' was green, 'Sunrise' yellow and so on.
 The range included vases, bowls, jugs, a biscuit barrel, and proved very popular as gift ware.
 It was produced in more muted colours, right until the start of the war in 1939.

-Other modelled shapes included the 1937 'Raffia' based on traditional basketware by Native Americans, decorated in a similar style to them with small blocks of colour.
-More popular was the heavily modelled Harvest ware, jugs and bowls modelled with corn and fruit.
+Other shapes included the 1937 'Raffia' based on traditional basketware by Native Americans, decorated in a similar style to them with small blocks of colour.
+More popular was the heavily modeled Harvest ware, jugs and bowls modelled with corn and fruit.
 After the war this range was heavily marketed in North America (very patriotically) as England.
-This later modelled ware attracts relatively low prices at auction.
+This later ware attracts relatively low prices at auction.